jack139/go-infer/doc/DEV.md

 - ApiPath() is simple.
 It returns the URL path string of the API.
-When the HTTP server is started, the URL service will be registered based on this string.
+When the HTTP server is started, the URL service will be registered based on this URL path.
 - ApiEntry() is used to process the parameters passed in by the API, and usually checks the validity of the parameters based on business logic.
 The input parameter is a key-value map, including the content of the data field passed in by the API (for the API input parameter structure, please refer to [API Document Template](API.md)), and the return value is also a key-value map, including the content passed to inference.
 The content of the function.
 - Init() is used to load model weights and model initialization related work.
 It will be called when the Dispatcher server starts.
 - Infer() is used to implement specific inference services.
 The input parameter is the parameter data processed by requestId and ApiEntry(), and the output parameter is the content returned in the data field in the API return result.